Pens; Frequently Asked Questions

 Cleaning your pen regularly is essential to maintain its performance, especially after using Indian ink, acrylics or other inks prone to clogging.
 After you've used it, you can use your mouth to blow from the opposite end to blow out excess ink.
 Maybe blow it into a tissue or something to save from being spattered with ink.
 After that, give it a rinse.
 A bit of regular maintenance is preferable to a 'Big Clean'.
 Here's how to clean your pen:

-1. Disassembly for Cleaning: If possible, disassemble the pen into its component pieces. (don't try and disassemble the non-piston version, it is only made of one piece of metal)
+1. Disassembly for Cleaning: If possible, disassemble the pen into its component pieces.

 2. Rinsing with Water: The simplest way to clean the pen is by rinsing it with water.
 For pens equipped with a piston mechanism, you can use the piston to flush water through the pen's barrel.
 For disassembled parts, hold them under running water to rinse out ink from the interior surfaces.